Last Updated on January 29, 2021

 - Put all ingredients in a food processor and chop according to your preferences.

 - Process for a few seconds.
 In my Thermomix it takes 5 seconds (speed 4).

 - Tip: let it sit in your fridge for an hour before serving

 While most of us are used to eat green cabbage (think about my famous cabbage soup) – I highly recommend trying red cabbage because of its robust hearty flavor and added nutritional benefits.

-200 g/ 7 oz. of red cabbage cover already the daily recommend amounts of vitamin C – that's more than the same amount of white cabbage has to offer.
+200 g/ 7 oz. of red cabbage cover already the daily recommended amounts of vitamin C – that's more than the same amount of white cabbage has to offer.
 But that's not all.
 It contains also high amounts of vitamin K – an essential vitamin required for blood clotting and protein modification.
-On top of that red cabbage contains plenty of Selenium, Magnesium and Pottasium.
+On top of that red cabbage contains plenty of Selenium, Magnesium, and Pottasium.

-Clean eating red cabbage salad: From side dish to main dish with feta & bulgur
+From the side dish to the main dish

-A great variation of this clean eating red cabbage salad is to add feta cheese and/or cooked bulgur to it resulting in a satiating main dish deluxe.
+A great variation of this slaw is to add cooked grains like bulgur or millet to it resulting in a satiating main dish deluxe.

-How do you like this clean eating red cabbage salad inspiration?
+How do you like this plant-based salad inspiration?
 Let me know in the comment section below!